 - Puerto Sagrario Alerce forest – Argentina, Chubut.
 Old growth alerce (Fitzroya cupressoides) forest at the northern end of Lago Menéndez.
 Contains more than 3,000 years old trees.

 - Sooretama Biological Reserve and Linhares Forest Reserve – Brazil, Espirito Santo.
 The largest remaining area of North Eastern Atlantic forests.
-This approximately 50 000 ha large forest is virgin to a large extent and belongs to most biodiverse rainforests in the world with very high degree of endemism.
+This large forest (some 50 000 ha) is virgin to a large extent and belongs to most biodiverse rainforests in the world with very high degree of endemism.

 - Stands of Araucaria in Conguillío - Chile, Araucanía.
 Conguillío National Park contains some of most visually impressive and valuable araucaria (Araucaria araucana (Molina) K. Koch) stands.

 - Yasuni Forest - Ecuador, Pastaza, Orelana and Napo.
 Possibly the most biodiverse area in the world.
 In this rainforest the diversity of amphibians, birds, mammals and vascular plants (with 2,700 - 4,000 species of plants per hectare) reaches their maximum for Western Hemisphere.
 Uncontacted tribes live in the forest.
 Endangered and affected by oil extraction.

 Other natural landmarks